grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ```

-The `-i` option can possibly be added to actually inline all `#include "faust/xxx/yyy"` headers (all files starting with `faust`).
+Generally, several files to connect to the audio layer, controller layer, and possibly other (MIDI, OSC...) have to be used.
+One of them is the main file and include the others.
+The `-i` option can be added to actually inline all `#include "faust/xxx/yyy"` headers (all files starting with `faust`) to produce a single self-contained unique file.
 Then a `faust2xxx` script has to be written to chain the Faust compilation step and the C++ compilation one (and possibly others).
 Look at the *Developing a faust2xx Script* section.

 #### Adapting the Generated DSP